carvalhais/smart-linear-controller/README.md

 The idea behind this project is to create a "Smart" Linear Amplifier Controller to allow an Amateur "Ham" Transceiver to control an external amplifier with minimum or no manual intervention, this includes but not limited to: amplifier selection (HF/VHF), band bass filter selection, TX/RX switching.

-DISCLAIMER 1: This is a work in progress and wasn't tested in real world.
+DISCLAIMER 1: This is a work in progress with very limited test in real world.

 DISCLAIMER 2: I'm not a C/C++ programmer.
 Although I tried to keep the code well organized for easy maintenance, probably there are tons of errors and bad practices.
 This is my first MCU based project and was used as a learning lab.